yousufmsoliman/geometry-central/docs/docs/utilities/vector3.md

     Returns the signed angle between two not-necessarily-unit vectors, measured in the plane defined by `normal` (which need not be a unit vector).
 Output is in the range $[-\pi, \pi]$, as in `atan2`.

+??? func "`#!cpp Vector3 clamp(Vector3 val, Vector3 low, Vector3 high)`"

+    Returns returns a a vector where each component has been clamped to be between the corresponding compnents of `low` and `high`.

 ??? func "`#!cpp Vector3 componentwiseMin(Vector3 u, Vector3 v)`"